 - If the YubiKey is present in the YubiKey report, and the status is unassigned, the end user has potentially reprogrammed their YubiKey and overwritten the secrets associated with the YubiKey.
 This requires the admin to follow the instructions found in the Programming YubiKey for Okta file, which can be found in Configuring YubiKey Tokens, and upload again into the Okta platform.

 - If the YubiKey isn't present in YubiKey report, then the YubiKey secrets value has not been properly uploaded and must be uploaded again into the Okta platform.

 Best Practice: If a YubiKey is decoupled from its user, consider revoking the token from your system and reissuing the end user another unassigned YubiKey for enrollment.

 All previously issued OTPs are invalidated by the OTP you provide to Okta when you sign in with a YubiKey in OTP mode because Okta uses session counters with YubiKeys.
 These OTPs may, however, still be valid for use on other websites.

 For successful YubiKey authentication, the following token modes are supported:

 Some YubiKey models may support protocols such as NFC.
-Okta Mobile and web browsers running on iOS do not currently support NFC.
-Please refer to the YubiKey device specifications to confirm the level of support.
+Refer to the YubiKey device specifications to confirm the level of support.